March '06

 Description:

-The deck / bottom is balsa...
+The deck / bottom are balsa...

 The fins are Zebrawood...